 “How do I find out how much a house sold for in Ottawa?” is a question frequently asked by would-be sellers.

-This information is essential to set a realistic asking price for your own home.
 If you price lower than the going rate for your area, you run a very real risk of losing out on profits.
 But priced too high, your house will not attract as many buyers – or even the possibility of a bidding war — and could sit on the market for far longer than you’d like.

 Here are 5 ways of finding out how much a particular house sold for in the Ottawa real estate market, but be warned… some of them are far from easy!